Definition: A parabola is the set of points in the plane that are equidistant from a point (the focus) and a line (the directrix.)

 - (Dan Bennett suggests a dramatic illustration of this: make a transparency of a figure like the one above.
 Project it.
 Use another transparency to trace a piece of the projection, like the one below.
 Compare the two transparencies, which seem to have very different shapes, but clearly must represent the same equation.
 The same approach works on a document camera: place the original next to the projected image of a photocopy of itself.)

-- In the illustration below, you can use the Zoom In or Zoom Out tool.
-Just click near the origin, and see how the same parabola's shape appears to change.
+- In the applet below, click on the magnifying glass icon to switch between the Zoom In and Zoom Out tools.
+Select either one and click on or near the origin, and see how the same parabola's shape appears to change.

 - Conversely, look at how different equations can yield the same shape:

-Finally, in this illustration, you can show that any two parabolas are similar by translating the first, and then dilating it, so that the final image is superposed on the second.
-(Use the sliders in order.)
+In this illustration, you can show that any two parabolas are similar by translating the first, and then dilating it, so that the final image is superposed on the second.
+(Use the translate and dilate sliders in order.)

 A worksheet on Parabola Similarity.
 (Requires GeoGebra or other dynamic geometry software.)